edgarg18/TivaMidiPlayer/README.md

 [Yoshi's Island Intro](https://drive.google.com/file/d/1EeKvgMTFukUXmkjqyIFN_wXHTDJ6R_ms/view?usp=drive_link)

-There were limitations in terms of configuration.
-At its conclusion, it was set to run tracks at a consistent tempo of 120 BPM.
-As a result, faster tracks (e.g., Flight of the Bumblebee) did not play correctly.
-Implementing variable tempo playback would have been a significant undertaking, requiring a longer timeline.
-Certain tones, such as tremolo noises and short percussion sounds within specific tracks, did not emulate correctly, likely due to the varying pitch and short duration of these sounds.
-Incorporating these would have also extended the project timeline.
-Additionally, the breadboard used to house some of the hardware introduced noise into the circuit, causing inconsistent pitch.
-Different capacitor values were tested on the amplifier to achieve the desired gain and filter out the noise.
+Limitations:
+•	The system was configured for a fixed tempo of 120 BPM, restricting playback accuracy for faster tracks such as Flight of the Bumblebee.
+•	Certain sound effects, like tremolos and short percussion tones, were not emulated correctly due to hardware constraints and timing complexities.
+•	Breadboard connections introduced noise into the audio signal, resulting in inconsistent pitch.
+Various capacitor values were tested on the amplifier to optimize gain and reduce noise.

 ## Conclusion

-The desired design goal was achieved, albeit with some limitations.
-MIDI tracks with a maximum of four instruments, running at the standard tempo of 120 BPM or below, played as expected.
-Tracks with more than four instruments, varying pitches, or short percussive sounds were not emulated correctly.

-Throughout the project, multiple embedded systems concepts were used to achieve the desired effects in the final design.
-From simple GPIO drivers, to dense looping of PWM channels, my understanding of the C language grew immensely.
-However, the hardware concepts were the main takeaway, as registers, timers, input/output ports, etc., are seemingly universal across all microcontrollers.

-This project has become the catalyst for many upcoming microcontroller projects.
-Stay tuned!
+Limitations:
+•	The system was configured for a fixed tempo of 120 BPM, restricting playback accuracy for faster tracks such as Flight of the Bumblebee.
+•	Certain sound effects, like tremolos and short percussion tones, were not emulated correctly due to hardware constraints and timing complexities.
+•	Breadboard connections introduced noise into the audio signal, resulting in inconsistent pitch.
+Various capacitor values were tested on the amplifier to optimize gain and reduce noise.

 ## Works Cited
 MidiFile: https://github.com/craigsapp/midifile